 in family law proceedings, parties have the duty to disclose relevant information.

 In family law cases, parties are required to make a disclosure of relevant information.
 Rule 13.01 of the Family Law Rules 2004 provides that there is a general duty of disclosure of information related to the case.
 Parties may be held in contempt for failure to disclose material information.
-Violation of the duty to disclose may also result to an order for costs, imposition of fines and imprisonment.
+Violation of the duty to disclose may also result in an order for costs, an imposition of fines and imprisonment.

 The Family Law Rules require that parties have the duty of disclosure in the following cases:

 - Application for a declaration as to the nullity of a marriage or to the validity of a marriage, divorce or annulment;